 As for integration with clinical workflow and ease of patient triage/ virtual follow up, we know first hand that this functionality is readily available on the market today.
 We work with dozens of telemedicine providers catering to provider organizations large and small.
 We’ve proven that a new era of clinical integration is possible through the Redox Platform and are impressed by the capabilities of our partners’ products.
 Our position as a two-sided network catering to both technology vendors and provider organizations gives us a rare front line perspective and we’re here to tell you–the technology is ready.
 Functionality, usability, and ease of integration are all available.
 Just by existing customer growth within the Redox Network, we feel confident that provider fears about integration will subside.
 You add it all up and it certainly feels like 2019 will be a big year for telemedicine.

 As with all things Redox, we have something for Provider Organizations and Technology Vendors.

 If you are a provider organization looking to take advantage of these new reimbursement programs and want to invest in a telemedicine partner for the first time, we’d love to introduce you to some of our partners.
 If you already have a telemedicine program in place but feel it could be optimized with improved integration we’re here to help as well.
 Our provider organization team is always available to help you understand what integration is possible through a single connection to the Redox Platform and how you can leverage us to optimize your existing solution for patients and caregivers.
 If any of these offerings pique your interest, simply send us a message and our team will follow up with you.

-For the technology vendors out there, we will be hosting a webinar on Thursday, February 21, 2019, covering how Redox supports Telemedicine and Remote Patient Monitoring workflows with our simple, scalable health data exchange platform.
-Make sure to RSVP today!
+For the technology vendors out there, check out the video below covering how Redox supports Telemedicine and Remote Patient Monitoring workflows with our simple, scalable health data exchange platform.